emipa606/NoWaterNoLife/README.md

 - Updated VGP-patches via old Github RP from redbrick
 - Added a patch for Alpha Animals for non-drinking animals
 - Added polish translation, thanks BLyy!
+- Added industrial versions of the two water-filters with 10x the throughput

 - This info was a part of the original mod but was removed by the previous mod author for some reason: ”This mod should NOT be applied to saved games, it is best to start with a new game.
 This mod cannot be removed form a savegame.”

 ![Image](https://i.imgur.com/pufA0kM.png)